Oneflow-Inc/OneFlow-Benchmark/reports/bert_fp32_report.md

 ```

 ## Test Descriptions
-Two groups of tests were performed with different batch size per device: 128 and 160.
+4 groups of tests were performed with different batch size per device: 32, 64 and 96 for BERT base, 4 for BERT large.

 Each group includes 6 tests with different number of devices: 1, 2, 4, 8, 16, 32.